Tired of talking? Let’s switch it up.

 You can identify past memories or themes from your life that you don’t want to keep talking about, but need to heal from.

-You are motivated to think and feel differently about yourself and the past, believing that you are worthy of finding peace.
+You have motivation to think and feel differently about yourself and the past, believing that you are worthy of finding peace.

 You want to learn how to connect with your body and emotions to actually feel your feelings, not just think about them.